- About Us

 - The Law of Medicare and Medicaid at 50

-Abbe R. Gluck, Faculty Director, Alfred M. Rankin Professor of Law
+Faculty Director and Alfred M. Rankin Professor of Law

 Katherine L. Kraschel is the Executive Director of the Solomon Center for Health Law and Policy as well as a Lecturer in Law at Yale Law School.
 She co-teaches the Reproductive Justice Clinic and the Medical-Legal Partnership Seminar.
 Previously, Kraschel was Associate Counsel at Yale New Haven Health System, focusing on corporate regulatory work including affiliations, clinical research, and Stark and Anti-kickback compliance.
 Prior to that, Kraschel was an associate at Foley & Lardner’s Boston office and worked in their health care practice group.
 She also completed Harvard Medical School’s Fellowship in Bioethics and serves on Yale New Haven Hospital’s Ethics Committee.
 Prior to pursuing a career in law, Kraschel worked as a scientist at Pfizer.
 She holds a bachelor’s degree in biochemistry from Mount Holyoke College and a law degree from Harvard Law School, where she was a student fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics as well as Submissions Editor of the Harvard Journal of Law & Gender.
 She also served on the Mount Holyoke College Board of Trustees.